Teacherhorizons/api/openapi/info-description.md

   4. update front-end to use version=2
   5. once nothing's using the 'old' version, delete the related backend code and gradually remove version=2 from everywhere

+- This is to keep it simple.
+Will tweak if it isn't simple in a particular case.
 - This way 'version' is only a *temporary state*, and exists only to support separate backend and front-end releases
 - Add deprecation marking into the process if we ever need into
 - Useful link: https://apisyouwonthate.com/blog/api-versioning-has-no-right-way

+## Approach to error handling

+TODO
+## Approach to different user types

+See the 'Pet' example.